tate-steinour/BigBallerData/schema/README.md

 1. Ensure that a Postgres database has been created at the desired location (e.g using the command "createdb jatt").

 2. Ensure that the modified CSVs from Kaggle listed above are located the working directory.
+At this point, the rest of the database can be easily configured by running the "run.sh" script in the schema directory.
+Otherwise, the step-by-step process is as follows:

 3. To create the initial schema, run the "create.sql" file like so: